npc203/npc-cogs/customhelp/README.md

  - long_desc: long description
  - reaction: reaction
 ```
-you can mix and match, as much as you want.Like the example below
+you can mix and match, as much as you want.
+Like the example below
 ![editz](https://imgur.com/m4LtUy4.png)
 6. Now the main help menu must look a little better.
 ![Default command](https://imgur.com/72GXRY8.png)